backdrop-contrib/slick/README.txt

 NICE TO HAVE
 --------------------------------------------------------------------------------
 These should not block the proper release, but nice to have before then.
-- Paragraphs integration, currently only works when using Views.
 - Multi resolution fullscreen background image sizes.
 - Photobox integration.